mubasharkk/ffw-task/README.md

   * I have used a `api-platform/core`.
 * As I haven't worked with symfony for some time already.
 I have tried to keep it simple.
 * I could have created a entity repository and controllers, but they would be doing the exact same thing with addition code.
+* As I haven't worked with Symfony for quite sometime so there was a bigger learning curve as it has changed a lot.
+* **Time Consumed:** ~ 04:45
+* I have added only 2 simple test cases to avoid extra time consumption.

 ## Files to assess: